-Have you been looking for the perfect Traeger turkey recipe that guarantees you a juicy, deliciously smoky turkey with crispy golden skin for your holidays meal?
+Have you been looking for the perfect Traeger turkey recipe that guarantees you a juicy, deliciously smoky turkey with crispy golden skin for your holiday meal?

-I brined the turkey 24 hours before I planned to smoke it, doing this produced the most succulent turkey I have ever served up for our family Thanksgiving.
+I brined the turkey 24 hours before I planned to smoke it, producing the most succulent turkey I have ever served up for our family Thanksgiving.

 Traeger Turkey Recipe

-Finally a super simple smoked turkey recipe, I have finally mastered a but absolutely delicious method for Traeger turkey.
+Finally, a super simple smoked turkey recipe!
+I have been searching and testing and finally found and mastered a delicious method for Traeger turkey.

-Some of the recipes are they are 20 steps long, but this is easy and comes out perfectly every time, so you can impress all your guest at your holiday get together!
+Some recipes are 20 steps long, but this one is easy and comes out perfectly every time so that you can impress all your guests at your holiday get-together!

-Just make sure you plan out all your sides, that is one of the most important parts of a turkey dinner, but don’t worry I have included my favorites below.
+Plan out all your sides.
+That is one of the most important parts of a turkey dinner, but don’t worry—I have included my favorites below.

 What You Need